anuragsharma33/hashicat-aws/README.md

 # hashicat-aws
-Hashicat: A terraform built application for use in Hashicorp workshops
+Hashicat: A terraform built application for use in Hashicorp workshops, a perfect satisfaction

 Includes "Meow World" website.